Informa helps businesses and professionals in hundreds of ways.

 We want people to encounter beautifully crafted elements: bespoke wallcoverings, custom rugs, expressive lighting and curated textures.
 This is a space that goes beyond design - it offers moments of presence.

-VIP Lounge Sketch
+Palomino VIP Lounge scetch

-Q: What was your design influence?
+What was your design influence?

 It started with the neoclassical architecture of Olympia, layered with our studio’s enduring love for early 20th-century design.
 We looked to the furniture, fashion and interior language of that time, then reinterpreted it through a contemporary lens.